jeffgca/XUL-DB/README.md

 *__Warning__!
 Here be dragons, etc. This probably wont work at all, and definitely isn't very good as a Xul example.
 It was fun to create at the time though.*

+Basics:
+* remote Xul interface
+* PHP back-end that proxies to MySQL